 Daily outdoor camping will be available at pre-selected sites.
 Gemini Events will provide tents (6-8 persons per tent).
 Participants may bring their own tent but are then responsible for their own tent setup and breakdown.

-Each day’s stage finisher will receive a dog tag momento of that day’s journey.
+Awards: Each day’s stage finisher will receive a dog tag memento of that day’s journey.

 2nd – 5th place male and female awards will also be given.